codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 .. literalinclude:: modules/009.php

 You can specify namespaces.
-See :ref:`helpers-loading-from-non-standard-locations` for details.
+See :ref:`helpers-loading-from-specified-namespace` for details.

 Language Files
 ==============